 - Safety/AED map.
 We’re building a map that shows where automated external defibrillators (AEDs) and Blue Lights are located around campus.
 We’ve also tossed in some useful locations, including the Public Safety Office, to make it easier to find us.

 - Anonymous Tips.
 Not comfortable calling Public Safety directly?
 Use Anonymous Tips to report concerns such as hate crimes, safety concerns, criminal activity, or hazing.

 - Pay attention to OWU ALERT emergency notifications.
 We issue OWU ALERT messages in situations that require urgent action and in case of weather-related delays or closings.
-The University enrolls you automatically to receive email alerts via your owu.edu email address and text alerts via your cell phone of record.
-If you wish, you are able to add more contact points for additional email, text, and/or voice messages.
-(Currently, only 10-digit U.S. phone numbers -- with no country code -- may be enrolled to receive text and/or voice alerts.)
+The University enrolls you automatically to receive email alerts via your owu.edu email address and voice/text alerts via your cell phone of record.

 Get Help If Harassed